c-base/c-flo/README.md

 c-base is a crashed space station under Berlin that also happens to be one of the oldest hackerspaces.
 The station has lots of information systems and devices connected using the c-beam MQTT system. c-flo uses MsgFlo and [Flowhub](https://flowhub.io) to make those devices and the connections between them visible.
 It also allows new connections between devices to be made, either directly, or using simple Python components to convert data in-between.

+The aim of c-flo is to make all systems at c-base visible in a single graph, and to foster creativity in how these systems and devices interact.

 ## Parts of the system

 * [c-beam](https://wiki.c-base.org/dokuwiki/projects:c-beam) information transmission system over MQTT